kailash-manasarovar/statement/docs/timeline/2021/march.md

 - From time to time, a man visits and he stays in the apartment next to mine - or he has access to it because I see him coming and going from there.
 - Sometimes, when I'm coming out of my apartment, he comes out of the one beside mine at exactly the same time, and he always looks at me.
+- He's wearing cycling or hiking gear, lycra.
 - He makes sure I see his face.
-He needs me to [recognize him in the future](../../crimes/protagonists/vidal-sastre.md#the-younger-brother-of-the-first-man).
+- He needs me to [recognize him in the future](../../crimes/protagonists/vidal-sastre.md#the-younger-brother-of-the-first-man).
 - The reception staff know him to be Portuguese.
 - He looks like [the Benijembla trumpet teacher](../2022/november.md#walking-in-benijembla-with-the-english-ladies), except I'm not to meet the trumpet teacher for 18-24 months still.
 - Whenever he visited, on usually a Sunday or Monday night, he got together with some of the younger men there and they had loud drinking sessions into the night and played loud rave music.
 - The staff at the Acacia will remember him; as will the male residents who drank with him, some of whom I will know too.
-- Was he sent by British criminal gangs to hack into my home network and begin poisoning me so that I became brain damaged, making me unable to recognize differences in objects out of context - and so believe [four different men to be the same one man](../../crimes/protagonists/vidal-sastre.md#six-distinct-men)?
+- Was he sent by British criminal gangs to hack into my home network and begin poisoning me so that I became brain damaged, making me unable to recognize differences in objects out of context - and so believe [a bunch of different men to be the same one man](../../crimes/protagonists/vidal-sastre.md#six-distinct-men)?
-- I also believe today that [he was one of Ugly's drivers](../2001-to-2010/2001.md#amsterdam) back in 2001, and he probably wanted to test I didn't recognize him from then either.
+- I also believe that [he was one of Ugly's drivers](../2001-to-2010/2001.md#amsterdam) back in 2001, and he probably wanted to test I didn't recognize him from then either.

 !!! tip "Thoughts on this startling realization"
     - Gypsies usually speak multiple languages fluently, and I suspect it would not be hard to convince the French staff he was Portuguese not Spanish, except for identification documents.